Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: Haggard--Rovelli Spacetime

-The HR spacetime is a two--parameter family of spacetimes, in the following sense.
+The HR spacetime can be thought of as a two--parameter family of spacetimes with a compact portion `missing', in the following sense.
 The geometry of the spacetime, up to the choice of the interior boundary $\mathcal{B}$, is determined once two dimension--full, coordinate independent quantities are specified.
 One parameter is the mass $m$ of the null shells $\mathcal{S}^\pm$.
 The second parameter is the \emph{bounce time} $T$, the meaning of which is discussed in the following section.
 We can express $T$ in terms of $u_{\mathcal{S}^+}$ and $v_{\mathcal{S}^-}$ simply by

 As with the mass $m$, the bounce time $T$ is taken to be positive.
-Details on the positivity of $T$ are given in Appendix \ref{sec:moreT}.
+The positivity of $T$ is discussed in Appendix \ref{sec:moreT}.

 Then, the Haggard--Rovelli geometry has \emph{two} characteristic physical scales: a length scale $G m/c^2 $ and a time scale $G T/c^3$, where we momentarily reinstated the gravitational constant $G$ and the speed of light $c$.
 The aim of this article is to compute the probabilistic correlation between the two scales $T$ and $m$ from quantum theory.
 This will be done in terms of a path integral in the region bounded by the interior boundary $\mathcal{B}$, with the boundary states peaked on the geometry of $\mathcal{B}$, without actually making an explicit choice for the hypersurfaces $\mathcal{C}^\pm$ and $\mathcal{F}^\pm$ that constitute the boundary $\mathcal{B}$.